PhilipWilliams0/MemoryGame/README.md

 [View the live project here.](https://philipwilliams0.github.io/MemoryGame/)

-> Memory of a joker is a fictional memory game for educational purposes and meets all requirements for testing the skills i've justy learned in MS2.
+> Memory cartoon game is a fictional memory game to challenge the mind.

 ---